Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/hosting-sendy-on-digital-ocean.md

 ```

 This returns the currently installed PHP version.
-At the time of writing that is.
+At the time of writing, that is.

 `PHP 7.4.3 (cli) (built: May 26 2020 12:24:22) ( NTS )`